steinshi/code-interview/readme.md

   * The providers should be ordered by score
   * The endpoint should return an array of provider names according to the order defined above.
   * If there are no suitable providers the endpoint should return an empty array.
-  * If the user gave bad parameters, like a missing specialty or a bad date format, the server should return a `400 (BAD REQUEST)` code.
+  * If the user gave bad parameters, like a missing specialty or a bad date format (should be [milliseconds since epoch](https://currentmillis.com/?now#unix-timestamp)), the server should return a `400 (BAD REQUEST)` code.
 2. Create an endpoint to set up an appointment.
 `POST /appointments`
 	`BODY: { “name”: string, “date”: date }`